helfer/graphql-disable-introspection/README.md

 # graphql-disable-introspection
-Disable Introspection in GraphQL-JS with a simple validation rule
+Disable introspection queries in GraphQL with a simple validation rule.

 ## Usage